LuckDragon82/homework/README.md

 1. How can Memcache improve a site’s performance?
 Include a description about how data is stored and retrieved in a multi-node configuration.

+Memcache can improve a web sites performance by decreasing the number of calls to the database.
+Memcached is an in memory key-value store for small chuncks of data (http://memcached.org/).
+Memcache servers can be stand alone servers or they may on the same server as a rails server.
+Each client has the list of all of the memcache servers and share the same hashing algorithm.
+Whenever a client needs data from the database it first checks if the data is stored in the memcache server.
+If it is, then it is retrieved.
+If it is not, then the client makes the request from the database.
+After it has the data from the database it stores the data in memcache.
+The clients know which server to request the data from (and where to send the data) because they all have a list of servers and the same hashing algorithm.
+The memcache servers do not talk directly to each other or sync.

 2. Please take a look at [this controller action](https://github.com/Hireology/homework/blob/master/some_controller.rb).
 Please tell us what you think of this code and how you would make it better.

 ###Part 2 - Programming Problems